oxfamamerica/django-media-explorer/README.md

     #If you do not provide a type then media can be image/video/gallery
     lead_media = MediaField()

-    #Provide a specific type if you want to
+    #Providing a type will restrict the element to this type
     video = MediaField(type="video")

     #Entry is changed from TextField to RichTextField